This is Part 6 of our tutorial series on building a membership site with WordPress.

 A yearly fee is useful if you provide an essential service plus support and maintenance, upgrades, etc.

 If charging a yearly fee makes more sense, then charge a yearly fee.
-Many WordPress membership plugins allow you to charge yearly recurring and also send out email notifications to users when their subscription is approaching renewal.
+Many WordPress membership plugins allow you to charge yearly recurring and also send out email notifications to members when their subscription is approaching renewal.

 Note: Sometimes the perceived cost of charging a yearly fee can appear significantly larger than charging monthly.
 For example, charging a $497 yearly membership fee can be sold as being less than $42 per month, or just a little over $1.30 per day.